 Private clusters give you the ability to isolate nodes from having inbound and outbound connectivity to the public internet.
 This isolation is achieved as the nodes have internal IP addresses only.

 Migrate for Anthos supports the use of private clusters.
-However, when using a private cluster, the master node must be able to reach the Migrate for Anthos infrastructure pod on port 9443.
+However, when using a private cluster, the control plane node must be able to reach the Migrate for Anthos infrastructure pod on port 9443.

-Therefore, you must add port 9443 to the firewall rules of the master node.
+Therefore, you must add port 9443 to the firewall rules of the control plane node.
 For more, see Creating a private cluster.